Refinance

 CA DRE #01212512 | Free, no-obligation quote

-For example, borrowers in Los Angeles, Orange County, San Diego, the Inland Empire, and parts of the Bay Area may have enough equity for an automated valuation to support the refinance.
+Borrowers in Los Angeles, Orange County, San Diego, the Inland Empire, and parts of the Bay Area may have enough equity for an automated valuation to support the refi.
 When the loan-to-value ratio looks strong, the lender may be more willing to approve an appraisal waiver.

-That does not mean every California property will qualify.
+That doesn't mean every California property qualifies.
 Condos, unique homes, rural properties, and jumbo loan scenarios are more likely to trigger a full appraisal requirement.

-Avoiding an appraisal can save money and time, but it should not be the only reason to choose a refinance.
+Avoiding an appraisal saves money and time, but it shouldn't be the only reason to choose a refinance.
+Before moving forward, ask:

 • How much will the new payment change?